openebs-archive/openebs-docs/docs/ugcstor-csi.md

 - gzip
 - gzip-[1-9]
 - zle
-- lz
+- lz4

-**Note:** lz is the default compression algorithm that is used if the compression field is left unspecified on the cspc.
+**Note:** lz4 is the default compression algorithm that is used if the compression field is left unspecified on the cspc.
 Below is the sample yaml which has compression specified.

 ```